w3c/dpv/code/README.md

-For spell check in RDF / source, currently this is best done in the source tool e.g. Google Sheets has a spell check option which should be used to check for english valid terms.
+For spell check in RDF / source, currently this is best done in the source tool e.g. Google Sheets has a spell check option which should be used to check for valid English terms.
 Running `aspell` on a CSV can be cumbersome and difficult to complete as there are a large number of files to process.
 Another reason to prefer the source tool is that if the CSV are modified, the changes will still need to be synced back to the GSheets.